dortegas/Pewlett-Hackard-Analysis/README.md

   - Data Tools: pgAdmin 4 and ANSI SQL
   - Modeling ERD: <a href="https://www.quickdatabasediagrams.com/">Quick DBD</a>
   - Data source: Employees, Departments, Titles and Salaries CSV files.

+## Results

+**The Number of Retiring Employees by Title**

+The criteria to analyze the number of retiring employees by title was to consider the employees, who were born between 1952 and 1955.

+ - The Pewlett-Hackard managers need to pay attention to the number of 90,398 retiring employees by title, who represents almost 30% of the total number of the company employees.
+ - The most representative numbers of the retiring employees by title are 29,414 Senior Engineer, 28,254 Senior Staff and 14,222 Engineer.
+There are two employees with the title of Manager who meet the criteria for potential retirement